Sat-sanga Reflections (08.11.2025): Remembering Vamsi, Gita Review, and the Joy of Prema-bhakti

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Prema-bhakti is the ripened fruit of steady practice, marked by softness of heart, unmotivated service, and unwavering remembrance.
+Prema-bhakti is presented as the ripened fruit of steady devotional practice.
+The article describes it through softness of heart, unmotivated service, unwavering remembrance, and spontaneous expressions that arise from deep absorption rather than performance.